Dual Enrollment Program

 Earn college credits while still in high school

 Experience the art college experience and earn college credits!
-High school students have the opportunity to take up to two PCA&D classes for college credit as a rising or current junior or rising or current senior.
+High school students have the opportunity to take up to 6 college credits at PCA&D per semester as a rising or current junior or rising or current senior.

 How to Apply